Showing posts with label Movies. Show all posts

 opposite the star of A Night in Heaven.
 Oh, fuck me.”

 Though Bobby left the U.S. wearing a business suit, he arrives in Australia wearing an outback duster coat and cattleman hat because comedy.
 He also has an alias, Bobby Carter (you weren’t expecting something creative, were you?)
-At the Mullet Beach Surf Club, fellow lifeguards Mick (Julian McMahon, in his feature film debut) and Kylie (Amanda Benson, billed here as Amanda Newman-Phillips) have some fun by taking Bobby to the nude beach, where clothing isn’t optional, it’s motherfucking forbidden.
+At the Mullet Beach Surf Club, fellow lifeguards Mick (Julian McMahon, in his feature film debut) and Kylie (Amanda Benson, billed here as Amanda Newman-Phillips) have some fun, taking the visiting American to the nude beach, where clothing isn’t optional, it’s motherfucking forbidden.
 Atkins, who partially owes his career to onscreen nudity, almost convinces us he’s embarrassed.
 And here I thought he had no range.

 Bobby (Christopher Atkins) is dismayed to find he’ll be